-How to rebuild your parents trust after you've lost it
+How to rebuild your trust with your parents after you've lost it

 Ugh, so you've broken the rules in a *major* way.
 Your parents are so angry at you and tell you that they can’t trust you anymore.
 They've grounded you and they’re being super strict until you can rebuild the trust with them.
 Now what?